Hungerburgbahn & Nordkettenbahn

 In many cases, it was also English tourists who brought sporting trends, disciplines and equipment with them.
 The financial outlay for the required equipment determined whether the discipline remained the preserve of the middle classes or whether workers could also afford the pleasure.
 For example, luge was already widespread around the turn of the century, while bobsleigh and skeleton remained elitist sports.

-The beginning of organised club sport was made by the ITV, which Innsbrucker Turnvereinwhich was founded in 1849.
+In the middle of the 19th century, sportsmen and women joined singers, museum and theatre enthusiasts, scientists and literature fans.
+The beginning of organised club sport in Innsbruck was marked by the ITV, the Innsbrucker Turnvereinwhich was founded in 1849.
 Gymnastics was the epitome of sport in German-speaking countries.
 The idea of competition was not in the foreground.
 Most clubs had a political background.
 There were Christian, socialist and Greater German sports clubs.
 They served as a preliminary organisation for political parties and bodies.
 More or less all clubs had Aryan clauses in their statutes.
 Jews therefore founded their own sports clubs.
 The national movement emerged from the German gymnastics clubs, similar to the student fraternities.
 The members were supposed to train themselves physically in order to fulfil the national body to serve in the best possible way in the event of war.
 Sedentary occupations, especially academic ones, became more common, and gymnastics served as a means of compensation.
 If you see the gymnasts performing their exercises and demonstrations in old pictures, the strictly military character of these events is striking.
 The Greater German agitator Friedrich Ludwig Jahn (1778 - 1852), commonly known as Gymnastics father Jahnwas not only the nation's gymnast, but also the spiritual father of the Lützow Free Corps which went into action against Napoleon as a kind of all-German volunteer army.
 One of the most famous bon mots attributed to this passionate anti-Semite is "Hatred of everything foreign is a German's duty".
 In Saggen, Jahnstraße and a small park with a monument commemorate Friedrich Ludwig Jahn.

 1883 gründeten die Radfahrer den Verein Bicycle Club.
 The first bicycle races in France and Great Britain took place in 1869.
 The English city of Coventry was also a pioneer in the production of the elegant steel steeds, which cost a fortune.
 In the same year, the Innsbruck press had already reported on the modern means of individual transport when "some gentlemen ventured onto the road with several velocipedes ordered by the Peterlongo company".
 In 1876, cycling was briefly banned in Innsbruck as accidents had repeatedly occurred.
 Cycling was also quickly recognised by the state as a form of exercise that could be used for military purposes.
 A Reich war ministerial decree on this can be found in the press: